n7vpham/MindFlip-Flashcard-App/README.md

 After completing the database setup, you will need to navigate to the `/4155-study-project` folder, create a `.env` file, and add your MongoDB connection URI along with the secret key provided by the development team to complete the backend configuration.

-Inside your `.env` file, add the following lines:
+Inside your `.env` file, add the following lines

 ```env
 MONGO_URI=mongodb+srv://<username>:<password>@cluster0.p59rbqf.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0